 For a MBSR, the subscription information stored in the HPLMN indicates whether it is authorized to operate as MBSR, and the corresponding location and time periods.

-Editor's note: The subscription information for the MBSR will be further specified.

-When MBSR roaming is supported, a roaming agreement between VPLMN and HPLMN regarding MBSR operation is in place, and the 5GC can make use of it for authorization of MBSR in VPLMN.
-MBSR (IAB-DU) can use IAB-node integration procedure or inter-IAB-donor gNB mobility procedure to integrate into VPLMN to provide service.
+When MBSR roaming is supported, a roaming agreement between VPLMN and HPLMN regarding MBSR operation is in place, and the AMF can make use of subscription data for authorization of MBSR in VPLMN.
+The MBSR (IAB-DU) can use IAB-node integration procedure or inter-IAB-donor gNB mobility procedure to integrate into VPLMN to provide service.

 The MBSR(IAB-UE) is assumed to be configured with preferred PLMN lists and forbidden PLMNs by the HPLMN for the MBSR operation.